wuc9521/CS-scholars-report/sync/sections/impl.typ

 We used `Java` and and the `Spring Boot` framework for our backend.
 Using `Spring MVC` we built a `REST` API which our frontend uses to interact with the system's data and functions.
 We planned to handle data storage and management with `JPA` and `Hibernate` which makes it easy to work with our data models.
 However we've needed to mostly use native `SQL` queries inside `JPA`'s `@Query` annotations.

-We've defined repositories, including PeopleRepository, LocationsRepository, PublicationsRepository, and GrantsRepository, to extend JpaRepository to provide basic CRUD operations and sometimes implement more complex queries.
-For example in PeopleRepository:
+We've defined repositories, including `PeopleRepository`, `LocationsRepository`, `PublicationsRepository`, and `GrantsRepository`, to extend `JpaRepository` to provide basic CRUD operations and sometimes implement more complex queries.
+For example in `PeopleRepository`:

 ```java
 @Query(nativeQuery = true, value = "SELECT p.pid, p.name, p.major, p.hindex, " +
         "l.loc_name AS location, l.locid as location_id, " +